-Informed that alcohol abuse may be avoided and controlled through the use of alcohol measures.
-The alcohol policy framework must be balanced and provide enough coverage, consisting of measures at all policy levels, from the community level to the international level.
-The framework must comprise measures to reduce alcohol consumption, reduce consumption risks and rehabilitate affected persons.
+Aware that alcohol abuse may be controlled through the use of measures in an alcohol policy2, which must be balanced and provide enough coverage, consisting of measures at all policy levels, from the community level to the international level.
+The policy must comprise measures to reduce alcohol consumption, reduce consumption risks and rehabilitate affected persons.
 The measures must be aimed at the overall population body and risk groups, including youth.